Rapid KL: Public transport restructuring

-The Malaysian government would continue to bail out KL Infrastructure Group, which was the operator concessionaire holder and owner of the line, for RM 822 million.
-It was then promptly taken over by Prasarana Malaysia and operated by Rapid Rail since.
+The Malaysian government would continue to bail out KL Infrastructure Group, which was the operator concessionaire holder and owner of the KL Monorail line, for RM 822 million.
+It was then promptly taken over by Prasarana Malaysia and operated by Rapid Rail in 2007.

 The bus service in Kuala Lumpur was also facing problems with lower ridership due to an increase in private car usage and a lack of capital investments.
 The two new bus consortia formed in the mid 1990s to consolidate all bus services in Kuala Lumpur, Intrakota Komposit and Cityliner, began facing financial problems.
 Intrakota had reportedly accumulated losses amounting to RM450 million from the 1997 financial crisis until Prasarana Malaysia took over in 2003.
 With decreased revenues, the bus operators could not maintain their fleets, much less invest in more buses.
 Frequencies and service deteriorated as buses began breaking down, and ridership suffered as a result.
 Public transport usage in the Klang Valley area dropped to about 16% of all total trips as a result.